ALL LESSONS WILL BE ONLINE!!! THIS MEANS YOU WILL NEED A RELIABLE INTERNET CONNECTION, A WEBCAM AND MICROPHONE, AND A DESKTOP/LAPTOP!!!

 I have worked with ages ranging from 7 years old to 50+.
 I believe that it is never too late to learn an instrument.
 I have also worked with students with special needs.

 Part of going to college for education is observing and helping teachers.
 There was one time when a teacher I was helping seemed overloaded so I offered to help with a flute lesson.
 The student was struggling with a specific rhythm.
-After spending the entire lesson on that one rhythm, the student was immediately better.
+After spending the entire lesson on rhythm as a concept, the student was immediately better at that rhythm as well as other rhythms that I threw her way.
 The next day, she told me that the teacher was so happy.
 She was the only one playing the rhythm correctly.

 I believe that any student looking for a music teacher should make sure that their teacher is someone that they can get along with.
 It is never a good idea to take lessons from a person that you do not respect.
 That goes for myself as well.
 IF you do not like me for any reason, do not waste your money.
 I would be more than happy to help you find a teacher that would be best for YOU.